 You can watch a handy video on how to make these cookies here –

-After a little looking, I settled on a recipe that asked for just 3 ingredients.
-I was SOLD.
-Yummy cookies with just 3 ingredients – I couldn’t wait to try them out.
+After a little looking, I settled on this recipe that requires just 3 ingredients.
 Making the cookie dough was super easy and after a few minutes in the oven, I had a pile of little cookies.
 I split the dough and to half of it I added a fourth ingredient – some chocolate chips.
 You don’t have to do this, but who can resist a little chocolate.
 With this cookie you get a little sweet and a little salty.
 If you are going to use some crunchy peanut butter like I did, you’ll have a few small pieces of nuts in there too.
 I love having a quick and easy recipe like this one in my arsenal.
 I would, however, cut down the sugar in this recipe the next time I make them.
 I did find them a little too sweet for my taste.
 I’d probably drop it to 3/4 of a cup the next time and take it from there.
 The recipe below has the original quantities.

 3-ingredient Peanut Butter Cookies